mxt3/avr-example-project/README.md

 ## Linting configuration

 The CMake build script generates a `conpilation_database.json` under `build/`.
-IDEs and Vim plugins (like e.g. ALE) can use this to analyse your code.
+IDEs and Vim plugins (like ALE) can use this to analyse your code.

 `.clangd` is a YAML configuration file for `clangd`.
 It's purpose is to tell `clangd` where to find the AVR system headers.